Osaka: Top 10 Things To Do

 Osaka has a comprehensive transport system, including eight Subway lines.
 If you have a JR Pass, you can travel round the edge of the city on the JR Loop Line, but must pay for the Subway.

-From Osaka Station we took the Loop Line to Osakajokoen (Osaka Castle Park) Station.
-Osaka Castle is surprisingly far (almost a mile) from its namesake station and it was a long walk through a shopping mall and then the park before we actually reached the castle.
+From Osaka Station, take the Loop Line to Osakajokoen (Osaka Castle Park) Station.
+Osaka Castle is surprisingly far (almost a mile) from its namesake station – you must walk through a shopping mall and then the park before actually reaching the castle.

 Osaka Castle